Bishop of Gloucester

 The bishop's residence is Bishopscourt, Gloucester; very near the Cathedral.

 The office has been in existence since the foundation of the see in 1541 under King Henry VIII from part of the Diocese of Worcester.

 On 5 August 2014, Martyn Snow, the suffragan Bishop of Tewkesbury, became acting bishop of Gloucester.

-On 26 March 2015, it was announced that Rachel Treweek was to become the next bishop of Gloucester (and the first woman to serve as a diocesan bishop in the Church of England); she legally became the bishop of Gloucester with the confirmation of her election on 15 June 2015.
+On 15 June 2015 Rachel Treweek became the elected bishop of Gloucester, the first woman to serve as a diocesan bishop in the Church of England.

 List of bishops

 Chronological list of the bishops of the Diocese of Gloucester.